Marija-Kov/React/05-meme-generator/README.md

  A side-effect is prevented by passing it to the React.useEffect() as an argument wrapped in a callback, and passing a dependencies array as the second argument.
  The dependencies determine when the render will run - if the value changes (compared to some default state), the app re-renders.
  Passing an empty array will let the effect run only once after the first render.

+ #### Fixing memory leak

+When a component is unmounted from the DOM, an event listener that's attached to the window - browser's element - through the component may still listen for events.
+This is called memory leak and is fixed with useEffect cleanup function, which is a function returned by the callback (that is the first argument) inside useEffect parentheses.
+That function removes the event listener from the window element once the component is unmounted from the DOM.